Cuck (album): Retractions and alterations

 On May 20, "WW3" was removed from all streaming services, followed by West tweeting that he was "done with antisemitism" following a FaceTime call with his children on May 22.
-He asked God to "forgive me for the pain I've caused" and said that he forgave those who caused him pain.
-He later re-uploaded the song, with new black cover art and censoring of the words "Nazi", "Swastikas", "Hitler", "Antisemitic" and "Mein Kampf".
+He asked God to "forgive [him] for the pain I've caused" and said that he forgave those who caused him pain.
+He later re-uploaded the song, with new black cover art and censoring of the words "Nazis", "Swastikas", "Hitler", "Antisemitic" and "Mein Kampf".
 "The Heil Symphony" was also taken down, later re-uploaded with black cover art and the updated name "Hit Symphony".
-On May 31, a song titled "Hallelujah" was uploaded to YouTube before being added to streaming services.
-The song itself, which is an edited version of "Heil Hitler", censored the phrase "Heil Hitler" and replaced it with "Hallelujah", with "all my niggas Nazis" being changed to "all my niggas got me".
-The only other censored word is "Nazi" during the line "So I became a Nazi yeah, bitch I'm the villain".
+On May 31, an edited version of "Heil Hitler" titled "Hallelujah" was uploaded to YouTube before being added to streaming services, which replaces references to Nazism with Christianity.

-On June 22, West posted to X that he was thinking about changing the album's name from "CUKKK" to "IN A PERFECT WORLD".
-He later posted "IN A PERFECT WORLD", implying it as the new title for the album.
-Blunts also updated the caption of an image of him and West on Instagram, changing it from "CUCKS" to "IN A PERFECT WORLD" to reflect the name change.
+On June 22, West posted to X that he was thinking about changing the album's name from "Cuck" to "In a Perfect World".
+He later posted "In a Perfect World", implying that it was the new title for the album.
+Blunts also updated the caption of an image of him and West on Instagram, changing it from "Cucks" to "In a Perfect World" to reflect the name change.
 In an interview with VladTV, Blunts claimed that West had moved on from antisemitic rhetoric, stating that, "he's not on that anymore, he's doing better now."
+The song "Diddy Free", originally featured on Cuck, was reworked and released on Never Stop on June 27, an extended play (EP) by Christian "King" Combs, which was executively produced by West.

-West would later play "Gas Chambers", also known as "All the Love", in a rehearsal a day prior to his concert in Shanghai on July 11, but he did not play the song during the concert.
+West later played "Gas Chambers", also known as "All the Love", in a rehearsal a day prior to his concert in Shanghai on July 11, but he did not play the song during the concert.
 The album tracks "WW3" and "Hallelujah" were played at the concert on July 12 without West's approval or knowledge according to a post made by his team on Xiaohongshu, along with songs from his upcoming album Bully and his song with YoungBoy Never Broke Again, "Alive" (2025).

-On November 17, "WW3", "Hallelujah" and "Hit Symphony" were removed off of all streaming services, after one of his associates said that derogatory music would be wiped from DSPs, effectively marking an end of the era.